 NJTPA and other MPOs are required to meet USDOT requirements for metropolitan planning processes found at 23 CFR Part 450.
-The NJTRM-E model is a key element of NJTPA's planning processes in that it incorporates the latest available estimates and assumptions for population, land use, travel, employment, congestion, and economic activity in the region.
-The NJTRM-E model reflects the current and projected (to 2050) transportation demand of persons and goods in the region on existing and proposed transportation facilities, e.g., highways (including, NB-HCE) and transit facilities.
-Per 23 CR 450, the model and other planning products may be used or referenced in preparing a NEPA document.
+The NJRTM-E model is a key element of NJTPA's planning processes in that it incorporates the latest available estimates and assumptions for population, land use, travel, employment, congestion, and economic activity in the region.
+The NJRTM-E model reflects the current and projected (to

+2050) transportation demand of persons and goods in the region on existing and proposed transportation facilities, e.g., highways (including, NB-HCE) and transit facilities.
+Per 23 CFR 450, the model and other planning products may be used or referenced in preparing environmental review documents.
 Based on the Authority's pricing methodology, it is acknowledged that over time transactions will likely reduce for customers with access to alternate routes.
-In the case of this EA, the Federal Highway Administration accepted NJTRM-E is appropriate for use as a basis of the analysis of travel demand under Existing, No Action, and Proposed Action conditions.
+In the case of the evaluation of the Proposed Project, the Federal Highway Administration accepted NJRTM-E is appropriate for use as a basis of the analysis of travel demand, including induced travel, under Existing, No Action, and Proposed Project conditions for the highway and local street analyses.